• Skip to main content

 • If done every week, the consistency builds positive work habits: employees are conditioned to look for plans, progress and problems

-In this very complex world, simple is better.
+In this very complex world, simplicity is a beautiful thing.

 Reader Interactions